gvwilson/sensibleadventures/bookster/bookster.md

 "I know."
 This time it was Erileine who paused.
 "I think…  I don't think I really did it for him, though."

-She heard a rustle as Piaerre rolled onto her stomach.
+She heard a rustle as Piaerre rolled onto his stomach.
 "So who'd you do it for?"

 Erileine swallowed.
 If she'd been able to see him, she would have